 Price$ 1,199.00 (AUD)

+The HP Color LaserJet 2550L is so compact you can hardly believe it's a colour laser printer.
+The neat exterior conceals a clever carousel design that squeezes the toner and rollers into a surprisingly small space.
 This unit's price looks like a bargain, too.
 However, to achieve that price it sacrifices some of the amenities found in other models.
 For example, you connect it to your PC only through its parallel or USB 2.0 port.
 There is no built-in networking, so to share it with your co-workers you would need to go through Windows or buy an external print server.

 Out of the box, the 2550L's simple fold-out paper tray holds only 125 sheets.
 However, you can easily boost the capacity by adding a proper 250-sheet drawer, which is reasonably priced.
 You can also add a 500-sheet drawer, taking the maximum paper capacity up to 875 sheets.
 The output bin on top of the printer holds only 125 sheets, while the straight paper path exiting at the rear spits out paper and thicker media one sheet at a time, with no tray to support the output paper.
 Unfortunately, HP does not offer a duplexer attachment.
 If you expect to upgrade your printer, the Color LaserJet 2550n might be a better starting point, with its built-in networking and the 250-sheet drawer already attached.